mishakessler/class-info-template/README.md

 ## Attendance & Tardiness

 Attendance is taken both in the morning and evening.
-Please review [the full plagiarism policy document](https://git.generalassemb.ly/sei-nyc-supernovas/class-info/blob/master/policies/attendance.md).
+Please review [the full attendance policy document](./policies/attendance.md).

 <br>

 ## Homework Submissions

 Homework submissions are due by 11:00PM.
-Missing homeworks will not be accepted; incomplete (or incorrect) homeworks can be completed, but will not be accepted after the unit's project week.
-Please review [the full homework submission guidelines](https://git.generalassemb.ly/sei-nyc-supernovas/class-info/blob/master/homework/guidelines.md) and the [homework submission template](https://git.generalassemb.ly/sei-nyc-supernovas/class-info/blob/master/homework/submission-template.md).
+Missing homeworks will not be accepted.
+Please review [the full homework submission guidelines](./homework/guidelines.md) and the [homework submission template](./homework/submission-template.md).

 <br>

 ## Plagiarism

 General Assembly has a **zero tolerance policy** towards plagiarism and cheating.
 It is destructive to classroom culture, and exhibits a clear lack of respect for classmates, instructors, the company, and the greater engineering community.
-Please review [the full plagiarism policy document](https://git.generalassemb.ly/sei-nyc-supernovas/class-info/blob/master/policies/plagiarism.md).
+Please review [the full plagiarism policy document](./policies/plagiarism.md).

 <br>